 What Are Leadership Challenges?

-Leadership challenges are the obstacles leaders face, such as hiring and laying off employees, greenlighting and canceling projects, and stress in their own lives.
-Your shareholders may demand you lay off 100 workers to meet next year’s budget.
-Another example is your leadership role requiring long hours, taking a toll on your personal life.
-These challenges test your leadership skills and put you in tricky positions.
+Leadership challenges are daily obstacles you face as a leader.
+They include hiring and firing, starting or canceling projects, and handling personal stress.
+Your shareholders may tell you to let 100 people go to save money next year.
+Or your leadership role might demand long hours that strain your personal life.
+These challenges test your skills and put you in tricky positions.

 There are two types of leadership challenges—internal and external.